7 Surprising Health Issues You Didn’t Know Were Linked to Your Feet

 In the field of podiatry, calcium and vitamin D deficiencies — which often affect the bones — are commonly seen in patients.
 But Dr. Knowles said she also sees patients with numbness and nerve pain related to B-12 deficiencies as well as insufficient magnesium levels.

 Pain and other uncomfortable symptoms that show up in the feet, toes and ankles are sometimes related to neurological conditions.
-But, the relationship between neurological disorders and the feet can be complicated, according to Dr. Knowles.
+But the relationship between neurological disorders and the feet can be complicated, according to Dr. Knowles.

-“Lower back pain can be caused by structural issues in the foot, for example,” she noted.”And, at the same time, a slipped disc in the back can cause radiating pain down the legs.”
+“Lower back pain can be caused by structural issues in the foot, for example,” she noted.
+“And, at the same time, a slipped disc in the back can cause radiating pain down the legs.”

-Meanwhile, while structural abnormalities in pediatric patients could be an early sign of neuromuscular diseases.
+And when it comes to kids, structural abnormalities could be an early sign of neuromuscular diseases.

 Swollen feet and other skin changes in the lower extremities as well as nail discoloration can sometimes indicate issues with the kidneys or even renal failure, according to Knowles.